Samantha Littlefield Huntley: Personal life

 Samantha Littlefield was born either in West Troy, New York, or Watervliet, New York, on or about May 16, 1865, to Edgar Littlefield (1836–1923) and Abigail Fidelia Tilley (1846-1904).
 She had a sister, Grace Littlefield Dunham.

 She was married to Frank Hall Huntley.
 They had a son, Grant Huntley (1887–1953), who was a civil engineer and became a professor at Union College.

 According to her passport applications in 1905 and 1907, she stood 5 feet, 4-1/2 inches, and had brown hair with blue eyes.
 She had a full face with "rather dark" complexion and a "rather decided" chin.
 Her witness on both occasions was Abigail M. Littlefield.

 In 1912, she was living in Albany, New York, and in 1913 and 1915 she was in Rome, Italy.

 Huntley died in Manhattan, New York, at the age of 84 on June 20, 1949.
 She was buried in Albany Rural Cemetery, Menands, New York.

 Education

-Mrs. Huntley studied with artists Jules Lefebvre and Eugène Grasset in Paris, France.
+Huntley studied with artists Jules Lefebvre and Eugène Grasset in Paris, France.

 While with Lefebvre, she noticed that her instructor, in line with the "innate politeness of the French masters," was giving her "pretty compliments" instead of accurate criticism.